nus-cs3281/2019/students/chesterSng/observations.md

 ## External Project: Habitica
 [Habitica](https://habitica.com/) is a an open-source, online task management application.
 Instead of the usual way of task management, Habitica takes it a step further by gamifying it.
 It turns your life into a role-playing game where you complete real life tasks for experience and gold, which can gain you better equipments to pimp your character.

+### Pull Requests Merged
+1. I fixed a bug where additional unusable options were displayed for certain items.
+[PR #10965](https://github.com/HabitRPG/habitica/pull/10965)
+2. I enabled usernames to be searchable in one of the pages and added test cases.
+[PR #10980](https://github.com/HabitRPG/habitica/pull/10980)
+3. I changed the login page to display more informative messages and added test cases.
+[PR #11078](https://github.com/HabitRPG/habitica/pull/11078)

 ### Workflow
 The workflow of the project is documented [here](https://habitica.fandom.com/wiki/Using_Your_Local_Install_to_Modify_Habitica%27s_Website_and_API).
 It is vastly similar to PowerPointLabs, where contributors fork, create a new branch on their own repo, push changes to the branch and make a pull request.
 One difference is that there are no conventions to follow in Habitica in the naming of the branches and pull requests.